Viorel Tilea

-Viorel Virgil Tilea CBE (6 April 1896 – 20 September 1972) was a Romanian diplomat, most noted for his ambassadorship in the United Kingdom during the Second World War.
+Viorel Virgil Tilea CBE (6 April 1896 – 20 September 1972) was a Romanian diplomat, most noted for his ambassadorship in the United Kingdom before and during the Second World War.
 He died in London.
 During the Second World War, Tilea lived at Holton Place, Oxfordshire, where he became a key representative of Romania's monarchist regime in exile.

 Early life

 He was born in Sibiu.
 He studied at the Hermannstädter Evangelisches Obergymnasium in Sibiu, before joining the University of Bratislava.
 However, in 1915, he was conscripted into the Austro-Hungarian Army.
 He completed his studies at the University of Vienna.

 Tilea published two works, entitled Rolul diplomației în politica de stat ("The role of diplomacy in state policy") and Acțiunea diplomatică a României ("Romanian diplomatic action"), eventually translated into German, Hungarian, Croatian, and Bulgarian.

 Career

 Early career

 In October 1918, he joined the Romanian National Council, and was soon sent to Geneva, to meet Mr. Herron, an American writer, and friend of United States President Woodrow Wilson.
 Between February and October 1919, he served as the private secretary of Iuliu Maniu, and from October to December 1919 as the private secretary of Alexander Vaida, attending the Paris Peace Conference.
 It was in that year he became attached to the Romanian Legation in London.

 He served as Extraordinary and Plenipotentiary Envoy of Romania to London between 1938 and 1940.
 He was the first to work in 1 Belgrave Square at the Romanian Embassy, the current home of the Romanian Cultural Institute.